askpt/openfeature-dotnet-workshop/Workshop.md

 2. Configure OpenFeature in Extensions file

    - Open `src/Garage.ServiceDefaults/Extensions.cs`
-   - Add OpenFeature services in the `AddFeatureFlags` method
+   - Add OpenFeature services in the `AddFeatureFlags` method, you can ignore the error for now

 3. Implement a Custom Provider